ibm-cloud-docs/AnalyticsEngine/getting-started.md

 **To connect your DSX instance to an IBM Analytics Engine cluster:**

 1. Log in to [DSX](https://datascience.ibm.com/).
-Ensure that your DSX account is associated with the same {{site.data.keyword.Bluemix_short}} account, organization, and space that you created the IBM Analytics Engine cluster with.
+Ensure that your DSX account is associated with the same {{site.data.keyword.Bluemix_short}} account, region, organization, and space where your IBM Analytics Engine cluster resides.

 2. Create a new project in DSX or open an existing DSX project that you want to use with IBM Analytics Engine.

-3. Select the project's **Settings** tab and scroll down to see the **Associated Services** list.
+3. Select the project's **Settings** tab and scroll down to see the **Associated services** list.

-4. Click **add associated service**.
-A menu of services is displayed.

-5. Select **IBM Analytics Engine**.
+4. Click **Add service** and select **IBM Analytics Engine**.

-6. On the next screen, select your IBM Analytics Engine instance that you created in {{site.data.keyword.Bluemix_short}}.
+6. On the next screen, select the IBM Analytics Engine instance that you created in {{site.data.keyword.Bluemix_short}}.

-Now this project has been associated with the instance of IBM Analytics Engine that you previously created.
  You are ready to start running queries and jobs from a DSX notebook using Apache Spark in IBM Analytics Engine.

+ **Note:** If you want the IBM Analytics Engine service that you created to be the default service for your project, you must remove any Spark services in the **Associated services** list on the project's **Settings** tab.
+If you don't want to remove any existing services, you can select to run a designated notebook in IBM Analytics Engine.
+Select this notebook on the project's **Assets** tab and then click **Actions > Change Service** to select your IBM Analytics Engine service.

  The Jupyter notebook [here](https://github.com/wdp-beta/get-started/blob/master/notebooks/iae-scenario-part-1.ipynb) includes steps and instructions to get you started with analyzing data by using SparkSQL.
-Add the notebook to your project in DSX and run it.
+Add the notebook to your project in DSX and run it using IBM Analytics Engine.

 #### Running a simple Spark application using Spark submit
 You can run Spark applications locally or distributed across a cluster, either by using an interactive shell or by submitting an application.
 In this task, you will learn how to submit a batch job to count words in a text file on HDFS.